xen0vas/xen0vas.github.io/_posts/2021-03-09-antivirus-evasion-kaspersky-endpoint-security-bypass-using-a-fully-undetectable-cryptor.md

 ---
 layout: single
 title: 'Antivirus Evasion : AV bypass using a Fully UnDetectable Cryptor'
-description: 'This post presents a way to evade Antivirus products using a FUD Cryptor.
-The main purpose of FUD Cryptors is to obfuscate the contents of a malicious executable in order to make the executable undetectable to antivirus software without interfering with the intended execution flow of the executable'
 date: 2021-03-09
 comments: true
 classes: wide